|

 guests would often end up dueling with swords throughout the house!

-Gregory Gay also told me that in
+Gregory Gaye also told me that in

 Pursuit to Algiers he had to hit Rathbone over the head with a rubber